Beijing, China

 Beijing Tianjin Shanghai Hong Kong Xinjiang Tibet Qinghai Gansu Inner Mongolia Heilongjiang Jilin Liaoning Yunnan Sichuan Guangxi Hainan Taiwan Guangdong Guizhou Chongqing Ningxia Shandong Fujian Zhejiang Shaanxi Shanxi Hebei Henan Hunan Hubei Jiangxi Anhui Jiangsu

-Beijing is the capital of China reflected in its name which means Northern Capital.
+Beijing status as the capital of China reflected in its name which means Northern Capital.
 Together with the cities of Tianjin and Shanghai Beijing was made a city municipality (at the same administrative tier level as provinces) in 1954.
-Geographically Beijing (still widely known as Peking WG in the Wade-Giles spelling) belongs to Hebei province that surrounds it.
+Geographically Beijing (still sometimes known as Peking WG in the Wade-Giles spelling) belongs to Hebei province that surrounds it.
 The shortened name of the city is just ‘Jīng’ meaning Capital.
 It nestles close to the Great Wall and for centuries controlled a strategic mountainous pass from Mongolia leading to the extensive North China Plain to the south and so became subject to repeated conquest, destruction and rebuilding.
 It also guards an important crossing point of the nearby Sanggang and Yang rivers.
-It was these rivers that provided the area with a covering of rich, alluvial soil.
+It was these rivers that covered the area with a rich, alluvial soil.

 Beijing, modern housing, Summer Palace